Skip to main content

 Working as part of a team, this module aims to provide you with an understanding of hardware, software and industry best practices used by businesses.
 In your teams you’ll be supported in planning, designing and developing a prototype product.
 This experience has been designed to introduce you to the product development cycle, technology limitations and possible future developments.

-This module aims to introduce you to fundamental programming concepts using both structured and object-oriented programming languages.
+This module aims to introduce you to fundamental programming concepts using an object-oriented programming approach.
 Additionally, you will gain knowledge of high-level notions of algorithms, data structures, and program testing and evaluation.

 Entry requirements